Dr Ahmad K Elshennawy PhD, George F Schrader

 Published By: SME

 Pages in Print Edition:

 An Instructor's Guide is available to tailor a more structured learning experience.

-Anyone working in a technical department of a manufacturing company--regardless of education, experience, and skill level--needs a basic understanding of manufacturing processes and equipment.
-Whether used as a text at the college or university level, as a reference for professionals in the field, or as an introductory guide for plant-floor personnel, "Manufacturing Processes and Materials" is designed to provide that necessary foundation knowledge.
+Anyone working in a technical department of a manufacturing company — regardless of education, experience, and skill level — needs a basic understanding of manufacturing processes and equipment.
+Whether used as a text at the college or university level, as a reference for professionals in the field, or as an introductory guide for plant-floor personnel, Manufacturing Processes and Materials is designed to provide necessary foundation knowledge.
 The book covers the basic processes and machinery used in the job shop toolroom, or small manufacturing facility.
 At the same time, it describes advanced equipment used in larger production environments.
-The reader is given a thorough review of metals and other engineering materials, including their physical properties testing, treatment, and suitability for use in manufacturing.
+You'll be provided with thorough review of metals and other engineering materials, including their physical properties testing, treatment, and suitability for use in manufacturing.
 Quality, measurement and gaging, process planning, and manufacturing systems are all addressed.
-Questions and problems at the end of each chapter can be used as a self-test or as assignments in the classroom environment.
+Questions and problems at the end of each chapter can be used for self-testing or assignments in the classroom environment.

-"Manufacturing Processes and Materials" contains 31 chapters with 45 tables, 586 illustrations, 141 equations, and an extensive index, making it one of the most comprehensive texts available on the subject.
-This 4th edition is an extensive revision of the highly regarded text first compiled by Professor Lawrence E. Doyle and contributing authors.
+Manufacturing Processes and Materials contains 31 chapters with 45 tables, 586 illustrations, 141 equations, and an extensive index, making it one of the most comprehensive texts available on the subject.
+This fourth edition is an extensive revision of the highly regarded text first compiled by Professor Lawrence E. Doyle and contributing authors.
 Professors George Schrader and Ahmad Elshennawy of the University of Central Florida have ably piloted the research and writing of this edition.

 By Dr Ahmad K Elshennawy PhD, Gamal S Weheba

 By Philip D Rufe